ShorePoint Health Punta Gorda

-ShorePoint Health Punta Gorda, is a hospital in Punta Gorda, Florida, owned by AdventHealth.
+ShorePoint Health Punta Gorda, was a hospital in Punta Gorda, Florida, United States owned by AdventHealth.
 The hospital was purchased from Community Health Systems in March 2025.
 The tertiary facility had multiple specialties when it closed.
 The closed facility’s future under AdventHealth is unclear.

 History

 Pre history

-In the late 1930s, a campaign was started by physician Walter B. Clement, to build a hospital in Punta Gorda, and editor Leo Wotitzky of the Punta Gorda Herald announced the campaign in his column.
+In the late 1930s, physician Walter B. Clement launched a campaign to build a hospital in Punta Gorda, and editor Leo Wotitzky of the Punta Gorda Herald announced it in his column.
 The Punta Gorda Rotary was the project's first donor, supplying $100.
-A stock company was founded after World War II which sold shares for $100 to help raise money for the hospital.
+A stock company was founded after World War II, which sold shares for $100 to help raise money for the hospital.

 1945-1989

-Construction began on Charlotte Hospital in 1945, but the project paused due to lack of funds.
+Construction of Charlotte Hospital began in 1945, but the project was halted due to a lack of funds.
 The Charlotte Hospital Association was founded to raise more money for the hospital.

 Charlotte Hospital opened on August 17, 1947, becoming the first hospital in Charlotte County.
 It had 12 beds, an emergency department, X-ray and laboratory.
 It cost $80,000 to have the new hospital built.
 Before the hospital was built physicians and patients traveled to Arcadia, Fort Myers and Tampa.
 The need in Charlotte County was so great that the hospital expanded to 25 beds two years later, and added an X-ray room, operating theatre, delivery room, nursery and kitchen.

 In 1959, Charlotte Hospital changed its name to Charlotte Community Hospital.

-In 1960, a south wing was built for $100,000 increasing the number of beds to 40.
+In 1960, a south wing was built for $100,000, increasing the number of beds to 40.
 In 1963, a north wing was built, increasing the number of beds to 75.
 In 1965, an intensive care unit with 13 beds was added.
-A new laboratory and sixty bed nursing home were added, increasing the number of beds to 148.
+A new laboratory and a sixty-bed nursing home were added, increasing the number of beds to 148.
 The nursing home was later sold.
-The construction was funded by a $575,000 grant that was matched by fundraisers, donations and loans.
+The construction was funded by a $575,000 grant, matched by fundraisers, donations, and loans.
 In 1966, Charlotte Community Hospital changed its name to Medical Center.
 In 1969, it was purchased by the Seventh-day Adventist Church and renamed Medical Center Hospital.
 By 1973, it was part of Southern Adventist Health and Hospital Systems, Inc.

 In 1981, a $3 million renovation of the emergency department was finished.
 Riverside Behavioral Center, a fifty-two bed psychiatric facility opened in 1984.
 In 1985, the Wellness and Rehabilitation Center opened, also the Cardiac Rehabilitation Center opened.
 In 1989, Medical Center Hospital performed its first open heart surgery.